 While the potato peels are nutritious, they should only be fed to them in small amounts.
 Potato peels don’t have enough nutrition that the chicken needs daily.

-For an adult chicken, you can give them a handful of potato peel.
+For an adult chicken, you can give them a handful of potato skins.
 For baby chickens, they should be served one small slice of peel.

 Other Vegetables That Chickens Can Eat